ewanhowell5195/MinecraftTitleGenerator/README.md

 ## Creating a font
 1. To create a font, create a new folder inside the `fonts` directory with the ID of your font.
-2. Inside this new folder, create the folders `characters`, `textures`, and `overlays`
+2. Inside this new folder, create the folders `characters`, `textures`, and `overlays`.
 3. Create a `flat.png` texture inside the `textures` folder.
 This will be used for your UV.
 4. Create the full layout for your UV.
    - Characters need to be arranged into rows, with the top face directly above the character, and the bottom face directly below.
    - You can have as many rows as you need, as long as you leave room for the border UV at the bottom.
-   - 2px wide spaces must be between the characters and the rows.
+   - 2px-wide spaces must be between the characters and the rows.
    - The orders of the characters doesn't matter, apart from the first 4, which must be: `Creeper A`, `A`, `B`, `C`.
 These 4 characters must also all be the same width.
    - If some characters are taller than the standard character height, they can go into their own rows.
    - You do not need to worry about making the border UVs at this time.
    - See the `minecraft-ten` and `minecraft-five-bold` textures for example UVs.
-   - Font UVs must be `1000x320`
+   - Font UVs must be `1000x320`.
 5. Now it is time to create the models.
 For every character, create a model for it and save it to the characters folder using the name listed above in the characters list.
    - Characters are modelled using the `Java Block/Item` format.
 You will probably need to enable the `Deactivate Size Limit` Blockbench setting.
    - The borders for each character must be 2px thick (if your font has borders).
    - You can now add the border UVs to the texture as you create the borders.
 If you are unsure on how borders should work, see the `minecraft-ten` and `minecraft-five-bold` models for examples.
-   - The UV for the borders must be located underneath all the character rows.
+   - The UV for the borders must be located underneath all of the character rows.
    - The baseline for the text must be at Y level 2, with the border going to Y level 0.
-If the font does not have a border, the text baseline is Y level 0.
+If the font does not have a border, the text baseline needs to be Y level 0.
    - Keep characters centred in the scene.
    - Groups and textures in the model do not matter, they will be ignored when the font is compiled.
-   - Try to create optimised models.
-Avoid adding unnecessary elements.
+   - Try to create optimised models without unnecessary elements.
 6. Create a `textures.json` file, following the formatting explained in the textures section.
    - The first texture must be `flat`, and is required for all fonts.
-   - The second texture is the main texture, and will be the automatically selected one.
+   - The second texture is the main texture, and will be the one that is automatically selected in the plugin.
-   - All other textures will be sorted by popularity over the last week.
+   - All of the other textures will be sorted by popularity over the last week.
 7. Create at least one overlay texture.
 It doesn't matter what it is, but at least one is required.
 8. Add your font to the `fonts.json` file found at the root of the repo.
 This file follows the following formatting:
 ```js